-A hood can be installed against a wall, over one line of equipment or over two lines of equipment placed against each other.
-The type of hoods differs based on where they are installed and how heavy the ‘load’ is.
+A restaurant exhaust hoods can go against a wall, over one line of equipment or over two lines of equipment that are against each other.
+The type of hoods differs according to where their installation occurs and how heavy the ‘load’ is.
 There are tempered hoods, backshelf hoods or exhaust (heat-only) hoods.
-Those overhanging an oven used to produce non-greasy food items are considered low load.
-Dishwashers and fryers on the other hand, are considered high load.
+Those overhanging an oven used to produce non-greasy food items are what many consider to be low load.
+Dishwashers and fryers, on the other hand, are what many deem high load.

-The size of your restaurant exhaust hood depends on the building code, of which it is recommended to speak with contractors.
-There are specific measurements involved, which vary according to the size of your kitchen equipment used to cook food sitting directly below the hood.
+The size of your restaurant exhaust hood depends on the building code.
+As a recommendation, one should consult their contractors.
+There are specific measurements at play, which vary according to the size of your kitchen equipment that cooks food sitting directly below the hood.
 In general, the hood should be at least 6” wider than the equipment it overhangs.

 There are a lot more factors to be weighed in when choosing, installing and maintaining exhaust hoods, especially at restaurants where cooking happens throughout the whole day.
 But whether or not to install a hood remains a resounding yes — it reduces health risks, it is also required of the building code and contributes to a favorable kitchen environment.